SergioDME/SEAA2025/README.md

-This is the replication package for the work titled Rookie Mistakes: Investigating Architectural Anti-patterns and Code Smells in University Projects from OOP Courses.
+This is the replication package for the work titled Rookie Mistakes: Measuring Software Quality in Student Projects to Guide Educational Enhancement.

 The package contains the following information:
 1) For each student project there is the report of both ArchUnit and SonarQube.